vertica/VerticaPy/docs/source/user_guide_data_preparation_features_engineering.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_dp_table_fe_2.html

-When using the ``eval`` method, you can enter any SQL expression and VerticaPy will evaluate it!
+When using the :py:func:`~verticapy.vDataFrame.eval` method, you can enter any SQL expression and VerticaPy will evaluate it!

 Regular Expressions
 --------------------

-To compute features using regular expressions, we'll use the ``regexp`` method.
+To compute features using regular expressions, we'll use the :py:func:`~verticapy.vDataFrame.regexp` method.

 .. ipython:: python